 - Per-App Settings – This allows you to customise which accessibility features are active when using certain apps.
 That’s a really useful addition, because some apps don’t work well with things like Smart Invert or larger text sizes.
 So I’ve already used it to turn off Smart Invert for a few apps that don’t look right when it’s switched on.

-Meanwhile, under Display & Brightness on the main Settings menu, there are also a couple of other options that I’ve enabled:
+Under Display & Brightness on the main Settings menu, there are also a couple of other options that I’ve enabled:

 Dark Appearance – This inverts the menus, toolbars and skins of apps so that they have a dark background and light text.
 But it won’t always invert the pieces of content they display, depending on how the app has been set up.
 And some apps have their own Dark/Night modes that I’ve enabled too.
 This is different to Smart Invert, which changes everything apart from images or videos, and it also won’t invert anything that Dark Mode has already done.
 So it’s safe to have both options on together.
 Safari illustrates this best – Dark Mode will invert just the app toolbars and menus, but websites will still have white backgrounds, whereas Smart Invert will flip the web sites as well.
-You can also set a schedule to switch between the Light and Dark modes if you want, such as sunset to sunrise or customised times.
+You can also set a schedule to switch between the Light and Dark modes if you want, such as sunset to sunrise or customised times.- Display Zoom – This is a new feature that enlarges the controls on the phone.
+This is different to the Zoom accessibility feature above, which lets you manually zoom in and out on the screen.

 - The options for bold and enlarged text can also be found in this area of the Settings app.